chnm/plague-game/documentation.md

 # Game settings
 ## Player Variables
-Most of these are set in the **StoryInit** and **storyMenu** passages.
+Most of these variables and widgets are set in the **StoryInit** and **storyMenu** passages.

 ### Head of Household
-The $hoh variable affects the player's ability to make decisions and their experience playing the game.
+The **$hoh** variable affects the player's ability to make decisions and their experience playing the game.
 It is primarily determined by age, not gender.
 Players who are not the head of their household may not be able to make certain decisions or need to convince family members to take certain actions.

 * 0 = not head of household
 * 1 = head of household

 ### Plague Infection
-The $plagueInfection variable checks whether you are currently healthy, infected, or previously infected and recovered.
+The **$plagueInfection** variable checks whether you are currently healthy, infected, or previously infected and recovered.
 It runs at the beginning of each monthly passage and quarantine passages to check your status.
 * 0 = not infected
 * 1 = currently infected
 * 2 = infected and recovered